alex-paynedwyer/single-molecule-tools-alpd/README.md

 The tracking software consists of a series of functions for opening image files and tracking particles.
 The filename (or folder name for unstacked tifs), either without the file extension or if using the bioformats plugin with extension.

->The output (TRACKS.mat) includes the arrays SpotsCh1 and SpotsCh2 for up to two detector channels.
+The output (TRACKS.mat) includes the arrays SpotsCh1 and SpotsCh2 for up to two detector channels.
->Each row contains the information for an individual foci from one image sequence.
+Each row contains the information for an individual foci from one image sequence.
 The columns contain the following information:
->1.
-X coordinate (pixels)
+1. X coordinate (pixels)
->2.
-Y coordinate (pixels)
+2. Y coordinate (pixels)
->3.
-Clipping_flag (not used)
+3. Clipping_flag (not used)
->4.
-Mean local background pixel intensity (ADUs)
+4. Mean local background pixel intensity (ADUs)
->5.
-Total spot intensity, background corrected (this is the value in ADU detector counts used to calculate the track stoichiometry)
+5. Total spot intensity, background corrected (this is the value in ADU detector counts used to calculate the track stoichiometry)
->6.
-X spot sigma width (pixels)
+6. X spot sigma width (pixels)
->7.
-Y spot sigma width (pixels)
+7. Y spot sigma width (pixels)
->8.
-Peak intensity in a fitted Gaussian (ADUs)
+8. Peak intensity in a fitted Gaussian (ADUs)
->9.
-Frame number this foci was found in
+9. Frame number this foci was found in
->10.	track number, foci in the same track have the same track number
+10.	track number, foci in the same track have the same track number
->11.
-Signal to noise ratio (this is used later for the **sifting** step)
+11. Signal to noise ratio (this is used later for the **sifting** step)
->12.
-Frame in which laser exposure began
+12. Frame in which laser exposure began

 Useful to know: There is a `show_output` option that can be used to view graphs and manually advance at each stage of the algorithm.